d4nshields/discovar/README.md

 **Discovar**
 ================

-Discovar is a project with related tools that enable searching and exploration of conversational data within the conversational context of AI tools supporting the development of personal and professional artistic works.
+Discovar is a project supporting the development of personal and professional artistic works in the context of artificial intelligence tools.

 **Overview**
 ------------